cesalazar/berlinblockchainweek/README.md

     and adoption.
 The Berlin DevHub focuses on accelerating blockchain technology across the energy sector.

+- title: Oscoin Office
+  details: Backed by Blue Yard capital, oscoin aims to build a decentralized
+    network between open source software and developers that would allow for a fair economy for the development and maintenance of the world’s open source software, independent of gatekeepers.

 - title: Co.up
   details: 'Co.up is a community event space located in the heart of Berlin
     Kreuzberg which provides event and workshop spaces for the Berlin tech and creative community.'

-- title: Oscoin Office
+- title: rent24
-  details: Backed by Blue Yard capital, oscoin aims to build a decentralized
-    network between open source software and developers that would allow for a fair economy for the development and maintenance of the world’s open source software, independent of gatekeepers.
+  details: As one of the leading coworking and coliving providers, rent24 offers
+    their members not only workspaces and accommodation, but also lounge areas, meeting rooms and event space. rent24's mission is to provide inspirational environments that promote both creativity and productivity, and encourage their community to share.

 footer:
   -